 Do holiday family gatherings stir up feelings of excitement and dread at the same time?
 Do you worry about holiday stress ruining your chance to enjoy yourself and your family?

 Sometimes, joining family celebrations can trigger mixed feelings.
-We want to be part of the fun, but we grow more anxious and edgy the closer the time comes to join our crowd.
+We want to be part of the fun, but we grow more anxious the closer the time comes to join our crowd.
 Will we be okay, or will our worries come true — that something triggering will happen?

 Taking good care of yourself — your thoughts and feelings — is especially important at family gatherings.
 Your calm and steady presence will do a lot for your own enjoyment.
 It can also help spread peace and good will among family, too, just by example.

 Here are a few tips to help you prepare and enjoy family time the way you want to:

 1) Get support or buffers from family — Ahead of time, turn toward a spouse, friend or family member you trust, and let them know some of your mixed feelings.
 Does talking to this person help you feel heard and accepted?
 Make plans to spend time with this person, whether socializing or during another part of the get-together.
 If you’re headed to separate places, ask if it would work to set a time to check in with each other.

 2) Ask if alcohol will be served – and whether you feel it should be.
 If you are not comfortable attending where the guests you know will be drinking, you do not have to go.
 It is more than okay to excuse yourself, or simply make other plans if you do not feel safe or content to be around when alcohol is served to your crowd.